mlswg/mls-protocol/draft-ietf-mls-protocol.md

   * Other extensions as defined by the application
   * Optionally derive an external keypair as described in {{key-schedule}}
     (required for External Commits, see {{joining-via-external-commits}})
-  * Sign the GroupInfo with the label `"GroupInfo"` using the member's private signing key
+  * Sign the GroupInfo using the member's private signing key
   * Encrypt the GroupInfo using the key and nonce derived from the `joiner_secret` for the new epoch (see {{joining-via-welcome-message}})